nialvi/code-archive/README.md

 ## Generator problem

-Before use generator install Yeoman `npm install -g yo`
+Before use generator install Yeoman `npm install -g yo`.
+Go to the `tools/generator-problem` folder and create a symlink of generator `npm link`

 Run generator `yo problem`